 Seriously?
 The Butte Salute over license plates?
 Oh, and it's not just out of state plates that anger Montanan's.

 So for those keeping score at home.
-We don't like folks from the West Coast, OR folks from Bozeman, or as I've heard many call it "Boz Angeles".
-Here's the good news, we have like over 100 different plates to choose from, and almost all of them support a great cause that benefits Montana in some way.
+We don't like folks from the West Coast, OR folks from Bozeman, or as it's often called, "Boz Angeles".
+Here's the good news: we have over 100 different plates to choose from, and almost all of them support a great cause that benefits Montana in some way.

 More From 100.7 KXLB